We may earn money or products from the companies mentioned in this post.

 My typical day is starting in one park until at least late morning or lunch time, then heading to another park until at least late afternoon or dinner, before deciding if I want to parkhop a final time for the evening.

-While many people may find it necessary to choose between purchasing MaxPass or Parkhopper, the best bet to utilize both these options is when you buy them together.
-My friend Leslie and I talked about this a bit in a Disneyland with Kids Podcast episode.
+While many people may find it necessary to choose between purchasing Genie+ or parkhopper, the best bet to utilize both these options is when you buy them together.
+My friend Leslie was able to ride every single Genie+ attraction in both parks in one day, which maximized her time.
+We talked about it in our Genie+ Review Podcast Episode.

-MaxPass allows you to obtain Fastpass return times in the other park, which is great for those of us with Disneyland Parkhopper Tickets.
+Genie+ allows you to obtain return times in the other park once you can parkhop.
+This is great for those of us with Disneyland Parkhopper Tickets.

-But in order to make this work the best, you will need to be strategic, trying to obtain Fastpasses at the right time to get several in one park in close proximity so that you are, again, not parkhopping between each and every ride.
+But in order to make this work the best, you will need to be strategic, trying to obtain return times at the right time to get several in one park in close proximity so that you are, again, not parkhopping between each and every ride.

 Parkhopping at Disneyland with young kids